resourceguru/api-docs/endpoints/bookings.md

 client_id | integer | Unique identifier of the Client this Booking is for.
 (Can be `null`) project_id | integer | Unique identifier of the Project this Booking is for.
-(Can be `null`) details | string | Extra details about this Booking. project_id | integer | Unique identifier of the Resource this Booking is for. booker | hash | Booker information. [(Details)](#booker-key) durations | array | Bookings Durations information. [(Details)](#durations-key)
+(Can be `null`) details | string | Extra details about this Booking. resource_id | integer | Unique identifier of the Resource this Booking is for. booker | hash | Booker information. [(Details)](#booker-key) durations | array | Bookings Durations information. [(Details)](#durations-key)